What Is a Router? Here’s Why You Need It for Internet

 Internet Protocol (IP) address

 Everything connected to the internet needs an address, just like every house and building.
-Your internet connection (modem) has an IP address assigned by your ISP.
-Your network connection has a separate IP address seen only by local devices, not the internet.
+Your internet provider assigns a public IP address to your router.
+Your router also has a private side it uses to assign addresses to your connected devices.
+Private addresses generally can’t be seen by the World Wide Web.

 Internet Protocol v4, the current standard, uses a 32-bit number divided into four 8-bit dotted-decimal numbers ranging from 0 to 255 each.
 Addresses reserved for private networks start with 10, 172, and 192.